You need to understand the three energy systems at both level 2 and level 3 for your anatomy exam, and can expect 3-8 questions on this in your exam.

 If you cannot plan for clients effectively for the appropriate intensity then they won’t adapt physiologically as intended.

 Which means you don’t get their goal

-In today’s podcast, Neale and I talk all about the three energy systems and explain how this relates to PLANNING great cardiovascular sessions for your clients, that can guarantee a result
+In today’s podcast episode 031, Neale and I talk all about the three energy systems and explain:

 Grab the FitPro Sessions Podcast show notes:

 0:30 Introduction to Episode 031 of the FitPro Sessions Podcast

 1:30 The importance of understanding the Energy systems